microsoft/ebpf-for-windows/.internal/vm-extension/README.md

 - **Enable operation**, **Disable operation** and **Reset operation** simply call the corresponding handler command.

 >**NOTE**: the *enable command* will start the eBPF drivers, and upon success, it will also attempt to restart the GuestProxyAgent service.
-> Although restarting the GuestProxyAgent service is an extended operation that is not part of the eBPF VM Extension's scope, we account success/failure of this operation in the overall update status, so that the VM Agent will stop rolling out updates.
+> Although restarting the GuestProxyAgent service is an extended operation that is not part of the eBPF VM Extension's specific scope, we account success/failure of this operation in the overall update status, so that the VM Agent will stop rolling out updates.
 >
 >By design, if the GuestProxyAgent fails to restart, eBPF will *not* be uninstalled, as upon this failure, the VM Agent will rollback by calling the *Update operation* on the old handler, thus, downgrading eBPF to the previous version.